 WHEN NECESSITY INSPIRED INNOVATION Special Olympics Canada has never experienced a year quite like this one.

-We kicked off our new fiscal year, as usual, in high gear.
-July 2019 Special Olympics Programs around the world joined together to mark the second annual Clobal Week of Inclusion.
-The Richose's foliculed movement Continued throughout the fall with Rock The Rink - South Moir and Tessa Kook The Rink - South Moir and Tessa tour that featured fozens of Special Olympics Canada athletes performing alongside the all-star cast of Olympias.
-We wrapped up 2019 with our Special Olympics Canada National Awards Night, celebrating athletes, volunteers and supporters whose achievements and contributions inspire all of us; and the LIMITLESS.
+We kicked off our new fiscal year, as usual, in high genz, July 2019 Special Olympics Programs around the world joined together to mark the second annual (clobal Week of Inclusion.
+The Choose Tolnciude movement Choose Tolnciude movement Choose Tolnciude movement Writhe's cross-county figure skaking four that featured dozens of Special Olympics Canada abthetes performing alongside the all-star cast of Olympina.
+We wrapped up 2019 with our Special Olympics Canada National Awards Night, celebrating athletes, volunteers and supporters whose achievements and contributions inspire all of us; and the LIMTLESS.
 The Special Olympics Canada Gala, an event that continues to grow, raising critical funds.
-The momentum continued into early 2020, with one of the most successful Special Olympics Canada Wither Games in Petruary 24 to 28 - days before the infamous week of March 16 that saw the world go into lockdown.
+The momentum continued into early 2020, with one of the most saccessful Special Thunder Bay, which took place Thurder Bay, which took place the world go into lockdown.
 As with all other charities, Special Olympics Canada (SOC), inclusive of its 12 Provincial/Territorial Chapters, has been significantly impacted by the global COVID-19 pandemic.
 Since March 2020, we have worked collectively to adapt and innovate, looking for virtual opportunities and being open to a new way of doing things.
-Planning in the face of continued uncertainty requires short-term pivots, while remaining steaffast to our vision, mission and values.
+Planning in the face of continued uncertainty requires shortterm pivots, while remaining steaffast to our vision, mission and values.

 Thanks to our incredible support network, including our 12 Provincial/Territorial Chapters who work tirelessly in over 365 communities to ensure Special Olympics athletes, volunteers, friends and families stay active, healthy and connected.
 We extend heartfelt appreciation to our National Partners, Champions Network, donors and friends.
-All of you have shown amazing support and commitment Special Olympics Canada throughout the year, whether financial support or messages of encouragement you make a tremendous difference in helging us to transform the lives of athletes with an intellectual disability through sport.
+All of you have shown amazing support and commitment to Special Olympics Canada throughout the year, whether financial support or messages of encouragement you make a tremendous difference in helping us to transform the lives of athletes with an intellectual disability through sport.
 We have made some bold decisions for our way forward into 2020-2021 - focused on resiliency and rebuilding.
 We are confident that our past 51 years have set the stage for continued success.
 We are so proud to share our 2019 to 2020 highlights with you.
 Thank you for continuing to be a part of Special Olympics Canada, standing with us and always responding with a resounding "Challenge Accepted."